top of page

 Chart shows how many investors could be better off under CGT changes

-• 2 min read
+• 3 min read

 What has been announced

-From 1 July 2027, the 50% capital gains tax (CGT) discount that applies to assets held for more than one year will revert to an indexation method that was in place until 1999.
+Starting from 1 July 2027, the 50% capital gains tax (CGT) discount for assets held for more than one year will revert to an indexation method that was in place until 1999.
+This change means that realised capital gains will be taxed based on the asset's real return.

 Could the new inflation method benefit investors?

-First published 12 May 2026
+First published 12 May 2026.

 Comments